Opinion | Ted Cruz’s latest Cancún spin shows the rot of GOP victimization runs deep

 It’s true that Trump’s exit creates a dilemma for the media.
 But it’s not the one Cruz has identified.
 It’s whether the media should continue giving a platform to Republicans who continue to traffic in the constellation of fictions that are organized around this central myth of Trump victimization.

-As Sean Illing reports, some theorists have shown that merely allowing rank disinformation to seep into the media discussion actually undermines the possibility of consensus, allowing its purveyors to exploit the good faith instinct toward openness to a full range of ideas toward unprincipled ends.
+As Sean Illing reports, some theorists have shown that merely allowing rank disinformation to seep into the media discussion actually undermines the possibility of consensus, allowing its purveyors to exploit the good-faith instinct toward openness to a full range of ideas toward unprincipled ends.

 Press critic Jay Rosen has suggested that the media must seek to “decenter” Trump.
 If so, it may require the marginalization of that broader victimization mythology as well.